zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 # Composing functions with modules

-In various cases, deploying a server that contains many compatible functions is important. `concrete-python` is now able to compile FHE _modules_, which can contain as many functions as needed.
+In various cases, deploying a server that contains many compatible functions is important. `concrete-python` can compile FHE modules containing as many functions as needed.
 More importantly, modules support _composition_ of the different functions.
 This means the encrypted result of one function execution can be used as input of a different function, without needing to decrypt in between.
 A module is [deployed in a single artifact](../guides/deploy.md#deployment-of-modules), making as simple to use a single function project.

 Here is a first simple example:
 ```python